Enhancing Photometric Redshift Catalogs Through Color-Space Analysis: Application to KiDS-Bright Galaxies

 We conclude that none of the cleanups that we analyzed led to significant improvement in the overall photo-$z$ quality of the KiDS-Bright sample.
-The SMAD values never reduce below 3\% even after 10\% reduction in the sample.
-On the one hand, this may indicate that the current KiDS-Bright photo-$z$ are already close to being optimal for the set of pass-bands that KiDS+VIKING provide.
+The SMAD values are never reduced to below 3\%, even after 10\% reduction in the sample.
+On the one hand, this may indicate that the current KiDS-Bright photo-$z$ are already close to being optimal for the set of passbands that KiDS+VIKING provide.

 Our findings presented here can be further scrutinized in the near future by supplementing the spec-$z$ data we used here with additional redshifts.
 This could be done by either selecting galaxies from the most under-represented cells for targeted spectroscopic follow-up (similarly as done in the C3R2 projects, \citealt{Masters2017C3R2}) or by gradually supplementing these cells with spec-$z$ coming from large surveys.
 In this latter respect, DESI looks particularly promising, as it includes a Bright Galaxy Survey \citep{Hahn2023}, in which the faint sub-survey is obtaining redshifts for sources up to $r<20.175$.
 In our work, we include DESI Early Data Release galaxies \citep{DESI2023}, but their overlap with our photometric sample is evidently too small to considerably influence our findings.
 We hope to be able to further test our approach with the forthcoming DESI Data Release 1 from the main survey.
 On a longer term, the 4-meter Multi-Object Spectroscopic Telescope \citep[4MOST,][]{Jong2019} will undertake a number of surveys that should provide a good match to KiDS both in sky coverage and color space.